-We receive much of our income through grants from the State of Tennessee Department of Finance and Administration, Department of Education, Division of Special Populations, and the Tennessee Council on Developmental Disabilities.
+We receive much of our income through grants from the State of Tennessee Department of Intellectual and Developmental Disabilities, Department of Education, Division of Special Populations, Tennessee Council on Developmental Disabilities, and trade receivables.
 We record income from the grants in the period that the applicable expenditures are incurred.
+We also receive income for providing services revenue from those activities recorded as services are provided.
+See notes 8 and 12.